Wastewater

 Waste plant

-In Medford, as in most cities, a large percentage of used water moves from homes, businesses, institutions and industries via a sanitary sewer system to a central point, the wastewater treatment facility.
-The purpose of the wastewater treatment facility is to remove the waste from the water prior to discharging the flow into the Black River.
-In essence, we must purify the wastewater to protect the waterways for public and private uses downstream of the facility.
+In Medford a large amount of wastewater moves from homes, businesses, institutions and industries via a sanitary sewer system to a central point, the Wastewater Treatment Plant.
+The purpose of the Wastewater Treatment Plant is to remove the nutrients from the wastewater prior to discharging the flow into the Little Black River.
+The Wastewater Treatment Plant also receives hauled in waste from surrounding counties and municipalities.

-The Medford Wastewater Treatment plant is rated to treat up to 1.45 million gallons per day (mgd).
-Due to successful infiltration and inflow reductions, average of flows are about 600,000 mgd, while serving a population of nearly 4,400.
-Approximately 27% of the flow originates from industrial sources.
-The wastewater treatment plant does an exceptional job of pollutant removal, consistently removing more than 99% of the biochemical oxygen demand, suspended solids, and ammonia from the incoming wastewater.
-Major treatment processes include preliminary treatment, activated sludge biological treatment, final clarification, tertiary filtration, seasonal chlorination and dechlorination, and cascade aeration prior to discharge to the Black River.
-Sludge is aerobically digested, dewatered in a belt press, and land applied.
+The Wastewater Treatment plant is rated to treat up to 1.45 million gallons per day.
+Due to successful infiltration and inflow reductions, average flows are about 600,000 gallons per day, while serving a population of nearly 4,400.
+The Wastewater Treatment Plant does an exceptional job of nutrient removal, consistently removing nutrients from the incoming wastewater; while consistently meeting permit requirements set by the DNR.
+Major treatment processes include: preliminary treatment, which is fine screening and grit removal; extended aeration with biological phosphorus removal, final clarification, tertiary filtration with ultra low phosphorus removal, seasonal disinfection with UV light and cascade aeration prior to discharge to the Little Black River.
+Sludge is aerobically digested to Class B biosolids and dewatered on a belt press, and land applied.

 Wastewater Rates